 11 | Harry Potter and Platform Nine-and-Three-Quarters

-This is an interesting literary move — they just carbon copied the plot of the first real Harry Potter book… but moved the voice to Harry’s first-person perspective.
+This is an interesting literary move.
+They just carbon copied the plot of the first real Harry Potter book.
+Then they moved the voice to Harry’s first-person perspective.
 That’s some deep Rosencrantz and Guildenstern stuff right there.